Background

 These antennae transmit a 360 degree signal.
 Avoid walking or working on the same plane as these.

-Studies have shown that RF levels on the ground are thousands of times less than the Health Canada limits for safe exposure.
-In order to be exposed to levels at or above RF exposure limits, a worker would have to remain in the main transmitting beam at the height of the antenna and within a few feet from the antenna.
+Studies show that RF levels on the ground are thousands of times less than the Health Canada limits for safe exposure.
+To be exposed to levels at or above RF exposure limits, a worker would have to remain in the main transmitting beam at the height of the antenna and within a few feet from the antenna.

 Applicable regulations and acts